saraclohisey/lab_handbook/Lab_Handbook.md

 * You are welcome to work ‘off campus’ if doing 'dry' work (i.e from home, a coffee shop etc) but please come in and talk to us!
 There can be a temptation to work from home a lot, but some professional social interaction will benefit you mentally and also professionally!
 Some of the best conversations happen at lunch, or next to the Nespresso machine!
 * For those based at Roslin: You are expected to regularly attend the standard weekly institute events such as divisional meetings and internal seminars.
 This isn't our rule, it's one handed down from the institute.
 Most of these are hybrid.

-### Lab Calendar

-The lab calendar is no longer in use.

 ### Leave